mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

   -> step 3 - Show the order summary
   -> step 4 - Update the wallet balance

 Since these steps have dependencies on each other, we must ensure that each operation only starts after the previous one finishes.

 This is where callbacks come into play.

 **🚀 Simulating the api Object**

-The api object here is a simulated set of asynchronous functions to mimic network delays and real-world API responses.
-Each function uses setTimeout to create a delay, simulating a backend operation.
+The api object is just a frontend simulation of backend APIs.
+Each function uses setTimeout() to create a delay, so it behaves like a real backend request that takes time (network delay, server processing, etc.).

 ```js